Good Managers

 • Promote work-life balance by respecting personal time and encouraging healthy boundaries.

-• Seek and act on feedback, showing a willingness to improve and adapt.
+• Seek, and act, on feedback, showing a willingness to improve and adapt.

 • Encourage innovation, fostering creativity and new ideas.